 Associate of Applied Science in Medical Billing and Coding

-An associate's degree program in medical billing and coding should provide students with a basic understanding of the healthcare industry, medical procedures and medical terminology.
+Associate's degree programs in medical billing and coding provide students with a basic understanding of the healthcare industry, medical procedures and medical terminology.
 Students are expected to learn how to transform records of medical procedures into a kind of shorthand code that can be used for record-keeping and billing purposes.
-Some vocational schools and community colleges offer an externship or work experience credit for students at a hospital, healthcare center or insurance company before graduation.
+Some vocational schools and community colleges offer work experience credits or externships at hospital, healthcare centers, or insurance companies.
+Common courses include:

 - Healthcare systems